internet-identity-labs/nfid-docs/content/en/tips-and-tricks/send-and-receive-crypto.md

 ---
 title: Send & receive crypto
-position: 52
+position: 72
-category: NFID Wallet
+category: Tips and tricks
 description: "The complete guide to NFID: the identity layer for the internet."
 ---